 President of IOBSA) as “a kind of Banking Club, where stimulants should be of an intellectual nature; a feast of reason and a flow of soul”.

 The Institute of Bankers in SA is the Sole professional body for Bankers and Financial Services Professionals in the Financial sector recognised by the South African Qualifications Authority (SAQA) under The NQF Act No. 67 Of 2008 – 19 March 2013

-The Institute of Bankers in South Africa is a member-based professional body that aims to service the professional needs of people within the banking and broader financial services industry.
-This includes offering of professional designations, the monitoring of a code of professional conduct and the delivery of carefully designed and monitored CPD programmes.
-CPD is a requirement for FAIS compliance.
+Established in 1904, the institute of Bankers in South Africa (IOBSA) is a member driven, member centric Professional Body that exists for members that seek a career in the Banking and Financial Services sector.
+This includes offering of professional designations, the monitoring of a code of professional conduct and the delivery of carefully designed and monitored Continuous Professional Development (CPD) programmes through approved CPD service providers.

 The role of the IOBSA has changed over the years.

 Standard Bank institute: A self-organising society of bankers

 A motion was passed by the council of Standard Bank Institute to establish the Institute of Bankers in SA representing the following institutions: Bank of Africa, the African Banking Corporation, the National Bank of Netherlands and the Standard Bank.
 The first curriculum was modelled on the English and Scottish Institutes

 The institute broke new ground by introducing the Banking School

 Registered coat of arms: institute motto “Finis coronat opus” translated “The end crowns the work”.
 IOBSA introduced a new membership category for Fellows (FIBSA)

 Introduced the Licentiate and Associate Diploma